 Forex brokers make money by either charging a spread or a fixed commission on every trade you make.
 In addition to this, they also charge a variety of other fees such as overnight fees, withdrawal/deposit fees, etc.

-The best forex broker for you will depend on a lot of different factors, such as your risk appetite, how often and how much you trade, and how much leverage you wish to employ.
-However, the overall best forex broker in the UK is easily eToro.
+The forex broker for you will depend on a lot of different factors, such as your risk appetite, how often and how much you trade, and how much leverage you wish to employ. eToro is an all-around forex broker suitable for many traders.

 A spread in a forex broker is the difference between the buy and sell price of a currency pair, and it is how brokers make their profit on any trade that you make.

-Yes, you can trade using leverage via forex brokers in the UK. almost all major forex brokers offer leverage, but each of them offers a different degree of leverage for major, minor, and exotic currency pairs.
+Yes, you can trade using leverage via forex brokers in the UK.
+Many major forex brokers offer leverage, but each of them offers a different degree of leverage for major, minor, and exotic currency pairs.